renskiy/fabricio/examples/hello_world/README.md

     fab nginx:force=yes

+## Remove

+Use `destroy` command to completely remove existing service, including all its containers and images:

+    fab nginx.destroy

+*New in 0.5.2*

 ## Customization

 `DockerTasks` takes a few additional optional arguments which can be used to customize your deploy process.